OE-FET/Origin-Scripts/README.md

 	- For *solution-mixed* additives, the format is `AdditiveType-Concentration-Units` (e.g. F4TCNQ-10-pww, which will be converted to 10% w/w F4TCNQ).
 - `dielectric`: The dielectric used to make the FET (e.g. Cytop-M, PMMA).
 	- For details, look inside the `Library` script.
+	- **NOTE**: The OFET scripts have some preset dielectric thicknesses used to extract the mobility.
+To set the dielectric thickness manually, open the script, comment out `DielectricThicknessCalc` function and set the `dielectricthickness` variable manually.
 - `DielectricConcentration`: The format is either in a v/v ratio, or in g/l (e.g. 3-1, 50-gl).
 	- For details, look inside the `Library` script.
 - `sampleNo`: The number of the sample (e.g. 1st).